raspberrypilearning/c3-wolfram-facial-recognition/en/step_2.md

 Run this function.
 It runs for a while, because it works with a lot of images.
 --- /task ---

+### Online safety

+While working on this project, if you [accidentally discover an image you find upsetting](https://www.thinkuknow.co.uk/11_13/Need-advice/Things-you-see-online/){:target="_blank"}, close the program immediately and tell an adult.

 --- collapse ---
 ---
 title: How does the classifier work?